8 Methods of Teaching English to Transform Your Lessons

-Ever get tired of seeing the same old teaching routines?
+Ever get tired of using the same old teaching routines?

 1. Task-based Approach

-Sample tasks could be ordering in a restaurant, booking a hotel room, or perhaps more advanced tasks like critiquing a movie or voicing their opinions about politics.
+Sample tasks could include ordering in a restaurant, or perhaps more advanced tasks like critiquing a movie.
 In this approach, the language taught revolves around the task itself, not the other way around.

 But what if you have a class full of teenagers who don’t want to be in class to begin with?
 Start by doing a needs assessment, looking at what they’re interested in and what topics they really need to know.